vaugharj1717/SpringBootDemo/demo/src/readme.txt

 Since React.Js is used to create single-page web applications, our backend system will NOT send HTML/CSS/Javascript in its responses, but instead will just send JSON which the React.JS app can use to modify the view

 In the main/java/(...) folder four packages can be seen.
-These packages each correspond to a different layer of the project.
+These packages each correspond to a different layer of the project

 1) Controllers  [Catches URL, Unpacks/packs JSON, executes Service functions to do whatever job is needed]
 2) Services     [Business Logic, executes DAO functions to get whatever data is needed]